 - A. If the need for leave cannot be anticipated, the employee shall, as soon as practicable, contact the immediate supervisor or their designee to request approval of unscheduled leave.
-The employee will follow established work unit notification procedures in the event the immediate supervisor or their designee is not available. - B. If an emergency arises during the employee's duty day, the employee will request leave and obtain approval from his/her immediate supervisor, or designee, before leaving the worksite. - C. Employees who fail to follow leave request procedures as required above may be charged Absent without Leave (AWOL).
-Leave charged to AWOL may later be changed to approved leave (i.e., annual, sick, credit or compensatory leave, LWOP, or excused absence) should the employee provide a legitimate excuse for the absence, see ARS P&P, Leave, 402.6 v2.
+The employee will follow established work unit notification procedures in the event the immediate supervisor or their designee is not available. - B. Employees who fail to follow leave request procedures as required above may be charged Absent without Leave (AWOL).
+Leave charged to AWOL may later be changed to approved leave (i.e., annual, sick, credit or compensatory leave, LWOP, or excused absence) should the employee provide a legitimate excuse for the absence, see P&P, 402.6,v.2.